Installing SL1 on Hardware Appliances and Virtual Appliances

 13. Perform steps 13-15 for each Data Collector and Message Collector in yourconfiguration.

 15. Select the Collector Group you want to use, select the new collector from the Message Collector Selection field or the Message Collector Selection field, and click Save.
-In the classic user interface, click the edit icon () next to the Collector Group you want to use, select the new collector from the Collector Selection field, and click Save.
+(If you are using the classic user interface, click the edit icon () next to the Collector Group you want to use, select the new collector from the Collector Selection field, and click Save.)

 16. Go to the Registered tab on the Nodes page (Manage > Nodes), where you can now see the new collector in the list, aligned with the Collector Group you specified.